rapid7-cookbooks/dvwa/README.md

 vagrant up xampp # or you can run standalone to install without XAMPP
 ```

+When finished using the Vagrant instance simply run `vagrant destroy -f xampp`.

 ## Cookbooks
 * apache2
 * mysql